 Human immunodeficiency virus (HIV) attacks cells that help the body fight infection, making a person more vulnerable to other infections and diseases.
 It is spread through contact with the bodily fluids of an HIV-positive person, such as through sex or sharing injection drug equipment.
 If left untreated, HIV can lead to acquired immunodeficiency syndrome (AIDS), the late stage of HIV infection that occurs when the body’s immune system is badly damaged because of the virus.
 There is no effective cure for HIV, but with proper medical care, it can be controlled.
 Between 2020 and 2021, the number of new global HIV infections dropped by 3.6%.
 This is the smallest annual decline in HIV cases that has been reported since 2016.

-Read the Latest HIV Research in ASM Journals
+Read the Latest HIV/AIDS Research

 Browse research papers and reviews on HIV/AIDS across ASM's 16 academic journals.

 The Path That Ends AIDS: UNAIDS Report 2023